fum-cs/dl-fall-2023/_modules/week-01.md

 title: Getting Started
 ---

 This course uses various resources to teach the concepts and applications of deep learning.
 Some of those are mentioned in [About Page](about.md).
-The main text bokk is the follwoing book:
+The main text is the follwoing book:

 Main Text
 : [Deep Learning with Python](https://fumdrive.um.ac.ir/index.php/s/tbdbtwzCkqbMoGD), by François Chollet, Second Edition, 2021